D.O.B. 07 Mar 1985

 Money list earnings 2012/13 + 2013/14: £69,543

 Highest Tournament Break 143 - 2008 UK Championship

 Selt has reached the quarter-finals of the Australian Goldfields Open twice.
+In 2011 he knocked out legends John Higgins and Stephen Hendry before losing to Shaun Murphy.
 His second run to the last eight in Bendigo came in 2012 as he beat defending champion Stuart Bingham and Ryan Day before losing to eventual champion Barry Hawkins.